Sydney-Informatics-Hub/LLM-LCT-sequencing/finetuning/prompts/prompt_gen_integrative.md

-You are an linguistic assistant for generating examples of text sequencing classes.
+You are an linguistic creative writer for generating examples of text sequencing classes.
 You will generate examples for the class "integrative sequencing".

 ## Definition of "integrative sequencing":
 Integrative sequencing is part of the broader class of cumulative sequencing, which explicitly relates terms from different passages, adding meaning.
 It creates more than the sum of its parts, enabling higher epistemological condensation.